pterodactyl/images/README.md

-# Containers
+# Containers: Java
-Generic docker containers designed to work with Pterodactyl Panel and its daemon.
+Generic java container built on top of Alpine Linux to support games such as Minecraft and Bungeecord.